 They make the most of their time.
 If that is waiting for an appointment or driving in the car, they make the most of the time available to get their school work done because when they have more flexibility in the space – they will move on to other projects.

-Prepare your homeschooler to be an entrepreneur: Right Learning Goals
+Prepare Your Homeschooler to be an Entrepreneur with the Right Learning Goals

 Entrepreneur Mindset vs. Employee Mindset: How much time should school take?